-Among all the myths and controversies about how we can prevent and treat UTIs, there is a debate on whether or not cranberry juice can help or prevent UTIs.
 For most recurrent UTIs, the most common treatment is antibiotics, but this poses a risk for the emergence of bacterial resistance.
-There have been multiple studies and research done on this debate that generally conclude that there is an ingredient in cranberries that can prevent adherence of bacteria to the bladder wall, but most cranberry juices and supplements do not have enough of this ingredient.
+For this reason, home remedies for UTI have a strong appeal.
+Among all the tips and tricks on how to prevent and treat UTIs, cranberry juice is a big one.
+There have been multiple studies done on this debate, and they generally conclude that, while there is an ingredient in cranberries that can prevent adherence of bacteria to the bladder wall, most cranberry juices and supplements do not have enough of this ingredient to have a significant effect.
 The active ingredient that can potentially prevent UTIs is called proanthocyanidin, or PAC.
-Escherichia coli (E. coli) account for most cases of UTIs.
+Escherichia coli (E. coli) accounts for most cases of UTI.

 Researchers recommend that future studies should focus on PAC, the active compound in cranberries, instead of the whole fruit.
 Until more concrete research on this ingredient has been done, consuming cranberries won’t hurt, and probiotics can always be used as a safe natural option for the prevention of UTIs.
 You can learn more about this in our article on how probiotics help prevent and treat UTIs.

 In conclusion, cranberry juice from the grocery store won’t be able to treat a UTI, but it won’t hurt, either.
 Cranberry juice offers hydration and possibly washes bacteria from the body more effectively, but the active ingredient will be long gone by the time it reaches the urethral region.

 If you think you have UTI symptoms, buy our telemedicine consultations for UTI now and get a prescription if appropriate within just minutes…without ever leaving your home!
 Also check out our telemedicine consultations for flu, strep and anemia.